MBieleke/maikbieleke-com/content/publication/bieleke-gollwitzer-oettingen-2017-j-behav-dec-making/index.md

   scores made similar decisions in both conditions.
 This pattern of results suggests that SVO moderates the effects of intuitive versus reflective modes of processing on responses to low ultimatum offers.
 publication: 'Bieleke, M., Gollwitzer, P. M., Oettingen, G., & Fischbacher, U. (2017).
-Social value orientation moderates the effects of intuition versus reflection on responses to unfair ultimatum offers.
-Journal of Behavioral Decision Making, 30(2), 569–581. https://doi.org/10.1002/bdm.1975'
+Social value orientation moderates the effects of intuition versus reflection on responses to unfair ultimatum offers. *Journal of Behavioral Decision Making*, *30*(2), 569–581. https://doi.org/10.1002/bdm.1975'
 # doi: 10.1002/bdm.1975
 ---